 If lung cancer is found at an earlier stage, when it is small and before it has spread, it is more likely to be treated successfully.

 Lung cancer screening is recommended for certain people who smoke or used to smoke, but who don't have any signs or symptoms.
-If a person has lung cancer but doesn't have any symptoms, this usually means there's a chance to detect the disease early.

 Usually symptoms of lung cancer don't appear until the disease is already at an advanced stage.
 Even when lung cancer does cause symptoms, many people may mistake them for other problems, such as an infection or long-term effects from smoking.
 This may delay the diagnosis.
 If you have symptoms that could be from lung cancer, see your doctor right away.
 (People who already have symptoms that might be from lung cancer may need tests such as CT scans to find the cause, which in some cases may be cancer.
 But this kind of testing is for diagnosis and is not the same as screening.)

 The American Cancer Society recommends yearly screening for lung cancer with a low-dose CT (LDCT) scan for people aged 50 to 80 years who: